Sam21sop/chance-of-admission/prediction/README.md

-# DRONACHARYA
+# College Prediction

-A Collge Recommendation System For Engineering Admission.
+A Colleg Recommendation System For Engineering Admission.

-You can use Dronacharya to automate the tedious process of finding colleges through traversing pdf containing thousands of pages.

 ## Motivation